There has been a recent rise in drug and alcohol-related deaths across West Yorkshire according to local coroners.

 Some common kinds of therapy, counselling and general mental health treatments undertaken during addiction treatment are:

-- Support groups – support groups are a very common form of treatment, with good reason.
+- Support groups – Support groups are a very common form of treatment, with good reason.
 If you go down this route, you’ll be able to openly talk about your struggles regularly, in a judgement-free zone, with people who fully understand.
-Hearing about their experience may also go a long way towards making you feel less alone
+Hearing about their experiences may also go a long way towards making you feel less alone.

 - Talking therapy – the clue is in the name on this one.
 It involves you sitting down and talking to a therapist about any and all mental health issues you may have.
 Such issues may be the underlying cause of your addiction, they may have resulted from it, or they may be worsened by it.
-But in any of those circumstances, talking through it could really help
+Many techniques are covered by this term, concluding CBT and DBT.

-- Motivational interviewing – This is a kind of treatment where you’ll be asked questions designed to empower you to change.
-The person you’re speaking to won’t attempt to advise you, confronting you or warning you: instead, they’ll engage with you on an equal level
+- Motivational Interviewing – This is a kind of treatment where you’ll be asked questions designed to empower you to change.
+The person you’re speaking to won’t attempt to advise you, confront you or warn you.
+Instead, they’ll engage with you on an equal level.

-While the above treatments help you to heal on an emotional level, the following physical therapies will help you on a more practical level.
+While the above treatments help you to heal on an emotional level, the following therapies will help you on a more physical level.